Arif Peçenek: MKE Ankaragücü

 For the summer of 1981 he moved to city rivals MKE Ankaragücü.
 Peçenek spent 13 years under the roof of MKE Ankaragücü.
 Currently, he remains as one of the ten players with the longest period in the club’s history.
 In his first two seasons Peçenek had sat over the team captain and the goalkeeper Adil Eric is left with almost always on the bench.
 Starting from the 1983/1984 season, he became the captain of the team, to be called as a legend and he escalated to the national team.
 He took over long parts of the number one position, and received the title of the most jersey capped goalkeeper with more than 200 caps in the MKE Ankaragücü history until his left in 1993.
 In the 1984/85 season Peçenek saw the highlight of his career.
 In addition to his regular place in the number one the following three seasons proceeded to grow by Peçenek.
-He was appointed to the Turkish national team and was part of the permanent players for the national team.
+He was appointed to the Turkey national team and was part of the permanent players for the national team.
 Within this period, he nominated for 13 times and inserted the number one for eight times.
 In the summer of 1989/1990 season, he had a herniated disc surgery and missed almost a half season.
 For the new season MKE Ankaragücü committed the Yugoslav goalkeeper Rade Zalad due to the surgery of Peçenek.
 The ascended Peçenek-Zalad competition in the seasons of 1990/1991 and 1991/1992 has ended with the takeover of Peçenek.
 Although, he had the number one position again in the 1992/93 season, he left after thirteen seasons MKE Ankaragücü in the cause of having troubles with the board.